Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/08_Data-Management-Plans.md

 **Lecture:**

 - What is a DMP and what value does it bring to a research project?
 What are the pros?
 Which problems, resistance and friction may arise?
-The instructor can use material and the video from Resource 3 to develop the lecture.
+The instructor can use material and the video from Resource&nbsp;3 to develop the lecture.
 - The set of questions for the learners encourages them to discuss their understanding of key terms and workflows introduced during the lecture.
 - The instructor can use a real DMP to illustrate this learning activity.
-They can use a database to find some DMPs for re-use (Resource 5).
+They can use a database to find some DMPs for re-use (Resource&nbsp;5).
 - Learners should be encouraged to understand the data management planning process, and what resources are necessary for a professional data management planning process.
 Identify risks, for example that the plan is created at the time of highest uncertainty and the doubt that the value of the plan is worth the effort.